The gateway to Europe's

 The EMRP project “Ocean” developed pHT methodology based on the Harned cell primary system, linking spectrophotometric pHT measurement to higher order standards.
 However, comparability of pHT values and the degree of equivalence obtained at different National Metrology Institutes (NMI) using this procedure was not demonstrated.

-This project will provide traceable seawater pHT measurements in the range 7.4 to 8.2 at 10 to 30 oC and a salinity range 5 to 40.
-Traceable standard reference solutions characterised with the Harned cell will be also established.
+This project has provided traceable seawater pHT measurements in the range 7.4 to 8.2 at 10 to 30 oC and a salinity range 5 to 40.
+Traceable standard reference solutions characterised with the Harned cell were also established.
 A comprehensive uncertainty model for spectrophotometric pHT measurements will be developed with associated software tool(s).
 It will also improve methods for measuring seawater pHT by field laboratories, validated by interlaboratory comparison.
 A revised ISO 18191:2015 will be produced supporting evidence on NMI’s ability to perform high precision pHT measurements.
 Results will improve the reliability of pHT data included in European and international databases, increase confidence in climate trend models and aid the design of more effective remediation measures.

 Project website